 - Qualcomm Snapdragon 835, 4GB RAM

-- 64 or 128GB storage
+- 64GB or 128GB storage

 - 3520mAh battery

-With the display behind us, it's easy to say that the Pixel 2 XL runs fast and smoothly.
-We would extend this further and say that Google's pure Android software means that the Pixel 2 XL often runs smoother over long periods than some Samsung devices.
+Importantly the Pixel 2 XL runs fast and smoothly.
+We would extend this further and say that Google's pure Android software means that the Pixel 2 XL often runs smoother over long periods than, say, some Samsung devices.

 Turning to the battery and the 3520mAh cell in the Pixel 2 XL provides good day-long performance.
-As with most of these large format devices in 2017, it's fairly easy to get through a day with some left in the tank.
-Stock Android isn't especially strong on battery saving measures and this could be better: power saving feels like a limp home mode, rather than giving you granular power savings all through the day.
+As with most of these large format devices, it's fairly easy to get through a day with some left in the tank.
+Fast-charging is in place to bring that battery back into contention, using that USB Type-C on the base.

-Software and performance
+Software performance and AI

-- Android 8.0 Oreo
+- Android 9.0 Pie

-- Google Assistant
+- Google Assistant and AI

 Google Assistant is perhaps Google's most aggressive foray into other devices and platforms, because you'll have lots of options to control other home devices.
 That functionality from Google Home flows into Android devices, meaning you can control things like Nest heating or Hue lighting with your voice.

-First class camera performance
+First-class camera performance

 - Rear: 12.2-megapixels, 1.4µm, f/1.8, OIS